 To expand, the death of Lian Harper, Roy Harper's young daughter.
 Killed off for no reason in a particularly brutal example of Stuffed into the Fridge.

 Somehow, it's getting worse.
 It seems that they're using Lian's death to derail Roy Harper from a stable, well adjusted single father into a wangsty drug addict who sinks to using Black Canary's infertility as a point to lash out at her note which in fact is a Series Continuity Error since Dinah's infertility was cured when she took a dip in a Lazarus Pit a few years back when she was dating Ra's Al Ghul, which just shows how poorly the series was researched calling Donna Troy a whore and blaming her for her family's death, and blaming Mia for Lian's death.
 It sends several decades' worth of Character Development down the drain to make some half-assed Punisher clone out of Roy.

-He blamed Mia for that?!
+Blaming Mia for Lian's death is its own wallbanger.
 Lian was killed by orbital artillery!
 What was Mia supposed to do, block it with an Anti-Kill-Sat-Arrow?

 It's getting worse.
 In the next issue, Cheshire shows up and blames Roy for Lian's death.
 They fight.
 Somehow, he doesn't die from the poison in her fingernails.
 But, just as they're about to have hatesex, he can't get it up because he's on drugs and impotent.
 LOL.
 Needing "some release," he goes to find some other druggies and beats them with a dead cat.
 The bit with the dead cat is crap icing on the ass shaped cake that is this series.